ARCHER2-HPC/archer2-website/support-access/status.md

 **Users will not be able to connect to ARCHER2 and will not be able to access data on any of the ARCHER2 file systems.
 The system will be drained of jobs ahead of the power outage and jobs will not run during this period.
 Any queued jobs will remain in the queue during the outage and jobs will start once the service is returned.
 SAFE and the ARCHER2 website will be available.**

-## Update Monday 15th September 16:21
+## Update Tuesday 16th September 12:15

-The return to service is taking longer than expected as careful testing is needed of both the power and cooling and the machine at every stage.
-Work will continue tomorrow to bring ARCHER2 back, and we will send out a further update in the middle of the day.
+The HPE ARCHER2 systems team continue the work to return ARCHER2 to full service.
+Two network switches have been replaced and work is now progressing on the scratch file system.
+Once the file systems are in good order, work will progress to power on the compute nodes whilse monitoring the power and cooling load in the data centre.
+We will provide further updates as we have them.

 ----------